hackclub/blot/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] Doesn't rely on colour to look good

 If you used based your art on something else, used a tutorial, or remixed it from something else, please link it here:

+Lastly, link a picture of your art piece here: